 | Last updated

 However, there are a few fashion faux pas that perhaps should remain in the past.
-One of the biggest offenders is the 'visible thong' trend.
+One of the biggest offenders is the visible thong over the low rise jeans trend.

-The visible thong has come back with a vengeance in 2021, with celebrities including Dua Lipa, Hailey Bieber, Bella Hadid and even Kim Kardashian-West welcoming the trend with open arms like it's 2001 all over again.
+The visible thong (also known affectionately as the whale tail) has come back with a vengeance in 2021, with celebrities including Dua Lipa, Hailey Bieber, Bella Hadid and Kylie Jenner welcoming the trend with open arms like it's 2001 all over again.

 The controversial look is practically the marmite of the fashion world, after first being bought to our attention by pop princess Britney Spears, one of the very first reality TV socialites (who also taught us how to live The Simple Life) Paris Hilton, and Academy Award winner Halle Berry.